How To Know If Its Exponential Growth Or Decay

 Distinguishing between exponential growth and decay can be challenging without a solid understanding of the underlying principles.
 Here are some practical tips and expert advice to help you identify and analyze exponential phenomena:

-For example, consider the following data set:
+To give you an idea, consider the following data set:

 Time (t) Quantity (y)